selvi-aras/WassersteinLR/README.md

 ## Introduction
 This repository provides the following:
-- Example scripts that generate synthetic data, split train:test datasets.
-Similarly, scripts that prepare UCI datasets, as well as read them.
+- Example scripts that generate synthetic data and apply train:test split.
+Similarly, scripts that prepare and read UCI datasets.
 - The implementation of the (intractable) monolithic exponential-cone optimization problems for Wasserstein logistic regression.
 - The implementation of the proposed cutting-plane methods, both for all-categorical and mixed-feature datasets.
 This includes algorithmic enhancements such as *removing* redundant constraints periodically.
 - Cross-validation implementations.